projectcapsule/capsule/docs/content/general/mtb.md

 kubectl --kubeconfig alice config set-context --current --namespace oil-production
 ```

-As tenant owner, creates a Persistent Volum Claim in the tenant namespace missing the Storage Class or using any other Storage Class:
+As tenant owner, creates a Persistent Volume Claim in the tenant namespace missing the Storage Class or using any other Storage Class:

 ```yaml
 kubectl --kubeconfig alice apply -f - << EOF